4 Simple Steps To Solve Any Code Algorithm

 While the last step is clearly the most important, every step is necessary in order to ensure a computer (or very unclear person) knows what to do when tasked with baking a cake.
 You can’t solve the problem without the algorithm, and you can’t enjoy the cake without it either!

 The same is true in computer science.
-Which is why many developers are tasked with solving algorithmic problems as part of their applications when looking for software dev work (Jobsity does this to a very rigorous degree).
+This is why many developers are tasked with solving algorithmic problems as part of their applications when looking for software dev work (Jobsity does this to a very rigorous degree).

 Because of that, there are a number of protocols and systems for thinking you can follow in order to break down and solve a code algorithm, and we’re going to explain some of them here.